Anna d'Este

 Anna d'Este (16 November 1531 – 17 May 1607) was an important princess with considerable influence at the court of France and a central figure in the French Wars of Religion.
-In her first marriage she was Duchess of Aumale, then of Guise, in her second marriage Duchess of Nemours and Genevois.
+In her first marriage, she was Duchess of Aumale, then of Guise, in her second marriage, Duchess of Nemours and Genevois.

 Life

 Anna d'Este was born on 16 November 1531, the eldest daughter of the Duke of Ferrara Ercole II (son of Lucrezia Borgia and grandson of Pope Alexander VI) and his wife, Renée of France (daughter of King Louis XII of France).
 She grew up in Ferrara, where she received an excellent education.
 The future writer and scholar Olympia Fulvia Morata was chosen as one of her companions at court.

-In 1548, after long and difficult negotiations, her marriage was arranged with the French prince Francis, Duke of Aumale, son of the Duke of Guise.
+In 1548, after long and difficult negotiations, her marriage was arranged with the French prince François, duke of Aumale, son of Claude, Duke of Guise.
 The contract was signed in Ferrara on 28 September and the marriage was held in Saint-Germain-en-Laye near Paris on 16 December.
 The princess was never to return to Italy.
-Anna was the granddaughter of the French king Louis XII and therefore related to Henry II and his sons.
+Through her mother, Anna was the granddaughter of the French king Louis XII and therefore related to Henry II and his sons.

 By her marriage she had become a member of the powerful Guise family, and because of her Italian roots she had especially close ties to the queen and later queen-mother, Catherine de' Medici.
 For these reasons, her position at court was outstanding.
 Duchess of Guise after the death of her father-in-law in 1550, she governed the family estates and the enormous fortunes of the Guise with the help of her mother-in-law, Antoinette de Bourbon.
 She was active on behalf of her father and acted as mediator between the courts of France and of Ferrara.
 She gave birth to seven children, four of whom reached adulthood.

-In February 1563 Francis, Duke of Guise, was assassinated.
-While the murderer was seized and immediately put to death, Anna took all possible steps to sue the leader of the French Huguenots, Gaspard de Coligny, whom she held responsible.
-During the next three years, the widow put pressure on the king and his courts of justice with her petitions, but in January 1566 the king's council declared the admiral of Coligny innocent and imposed eternal silence in the matter.
-Consequently, most of her contemporaries held the widow of the Duke of Guise responsible for the shot which was fired on Coligny on 22 August 1572 and which became the starting signal for the St. Bartholomew's Day massacre.
+In February 1563 François, Duke of Guise was shot by the Huguenot Jean de Poltrot de Méré and died of his wounds a few days later.
+While Poltrot was seized and swiftly executed, Anna took all possible steps to sue Gaspard de Coligny, the leader of the French Huguenots, whom she held responsible for her husband's assassination.
+During the next three years, the widow put pressure on the king and his courts of justice with her petitions, but in January 1566 the king's council declared Coligny innocent and imposed eternal silence in the matter.
+Many contemporaries believed Anna was responsible for the shooting of Coligny on 22 August 1572, which triggered the St. Bartholomew's Day massacre.